connexcs/docs/docs/webphone.md

 ### Menu

 There are 6 spaces at the bottom of the screen for Icons to be displayed, each icon links to a separate page.
 Icon positions can be changed by using the position selector.
 You can change the label by changing the first column and the actual icon displayed by changing the text in the Icon column.

+![alt text][webphone]

+!!! info "Material Icons"
     ConnexCS uses "Material Icons".
 More icons are available [here](https://cdn.materialdesignicons.com/5.2.45/).

-![alt text][webphonemenu]

 ### Custom Page using Templates